In Pandemic Downturn, Canada's Drive For Guaranteed Basic Income Picks Up Speed

 It would not be cheap.

 The parliamentary budget office provided estimates this summer for different scenarios of guaranteed basic income.
 The broadest scenario reached more than 20 million recipients — over half the population of Canada.
-In six months, from October 2020 to March 2021, the cost could run up to CAD $98.1 billion (U.S. $74.72 billion).
+In six months, from October 2020 to March 2021, the cost could run up to CA$98.1 billion ($74.72 billion).

-Repealing tax credits and combining other existing benefits could offset some of the cost — CAD $15 billion (U.S. $11.42 billion), the report said.
+Repealing tax credits and combining other existing benefits could offset some of the cost — CA$15 billion ($11.42 billion), the report said.

 Critics have leveled various arguments against the policy from across the country and political spectrum.